An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 4.8.1 Collective leadership replaces singular executive dominance.

-4.8.2 Existing offices remain within their competent jurisdictions.
+4.8.2 Existing offices remain within their respective jurisdictions.

-4.8.3 No office acquires supremacy within the shared federal order.
+4.8.3 No office acquires supremacy within the shared constitutional order.

 4.9 Identity Division